jlin27/token-swap-dapp-course/L5_Token_Allowance.md

 ## Recap

 In this lesson, we covered:
-* what is token allowance
+* what is a token allowance
-* how to approve one, specifically for the [0x Exchange Proxy smart contract](https://docs.0x.org/introduction/0x-cheat-sheet#exchange-proxy-addresses)
+* how to approve a token allowance, specifically for the [0x Exchange Proxy smart contract](https://docs.0x.org/introduction/0x-cheat-sheet#exchange-proxy-addresses)
 * how to modify the dApp UI to adjust to whether or not a token allowance approval is needed
 * check if the user has sufficient balance to proceed to place the trade

 See the full code for this lesson here: